Geoalert/mapflow-docs-en/source/api/qgis_mapflow.rst

 5. To run the processing, select the mosaic or a single image you need

 .. warning::
+   Two important points before creating a Processing:

-   Make sure that the "Use image / mosaic extent" box and "🖼️ My imagery" provider is selected, otherwise processing will be started with specified AOI limitation.
+   1. Make sure that the "Use image / mosaic extent" box and "🖼️ My imagery" provider is selected - this way, processing will include the entire area of the mosaic/image
+   2. if you want the Processing to be limited by AOI, you need to disable the “Use image / mosaic extent" checkbox

 .. figure:: _static/qgis/my_imagery_run.png
-         :alt: My imagery main
          :align: center
          :class: with-border
          :width: 18cm